Phone consultation: 833-201-0213

 • Contact information and a mailing address for the “Agent for Service.”
 This is the person who should be notified that you filed a complaint and obtained a Right to Sue notice.
 If you do not know the name of the person who should receive a copy of the complaint, you may provide contact information and a mailing address for the human resources manager.
 If you do not know the name of the human resources manager, provide contact information for the owner or president of the company.

-• Specific facts and records about the incident(s), including the name and contact information of the person or entity who committed the offense
+• Specific facts and records about the incident(s), including the name and contact information of the person or entity who committed the offense.

-• The names and contact information of any witnesses
+• Names and contact information of witnesses.

-Possible outcomes of a DFEH investigation include:
+Possible outcomes of a CRD investigation include:

 • Recovery of out-of-pocket losses